haxiomic/haxe-c-bridge/README.md

 C is a common language many platforms use to glue to one another.
 It's always been relatively easy to call C code from haxe using haxe C++ externs (or simply [`untyped __cpp__('c-code')`](https://haxe.org/manual/target-syntax.html)) but it's much harder to call haxe code from C: while hxcpp can generate C++ declarations with [`@:nativeGen`](https://github.com/HaxeFoundation/hxcpp/blob/master/test/extern-lib/api/HaxeApi.hx), you need to manually create adaptors for these to use with C. Additionally you have to take care to manage the haxe event loop and interaction with the haxe garbage collector.

-This library plugs that gap by automatically generating safe function bindings, managing the event loop and taking care of converting exposed types to be C compatible.
+This library plugs that gap by automatically generating safe function bindings, managing the event loop and taking care of converting exposed types to be C compatible and GC-safe.

 A separate thread is used to host the haxe execution and the haxe event loop (so events scheduled in haxe will continue running in parallel to the rest of your native app).
 When calling haxe functions from C the haxe code will be executed synchronously on this haxe thread so it's safe for functions exposed to C to interact with the rest of your haxe code.
 You can disable haxe thread synchronization by adding `@externalThread` however this is less safe and you must then perform main thread synchronization yourself.